cyanit/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

-* ctrlstyles in the xml
-  * add ctrlstyle to the nodeproperties which can push onto p->ctrlstyle
-  * Supress infowindow for scene (kNoPopup)
-  * The problem here is that kNoPopup is on the parameter not the control in current surge so do I want layout engine to see the parameter; or surgeguieditor to ask the control.
-And if it asks the control do I need a dynamic cast to get the value? cview has attributes; could I use those?
-* don't do kMeta or kEasy - separate those out
 * Glyph Switch
   * Multi-Glyph not just Multi-Text
   * Kill the CMultiSwitch